-As summer winds down, it’s time to close your pool.
-Get it ready for winter with these tips to protect from damage caused by freezing, and keep it as clean as possible for next season.
+As summer winds down, it’s time to get your pool ready for winter.
+These tips explain how to close your pool to protect from damage caused by freezing, and keep it as clean as possible for next season.

 - Look for cracks, leaks or other types of damage; cold temperatures will worsen these problems.
 Contact your local pool professional for repairs.

 - Skim, brush and vacuum to remove debris and prevent algae from forming.

 - Use a pool test kit and follow the manufacturer’s instructions to check and adjust pH, alkalinity and calcium hardness.
 By balancing the water’s chemical levels, you’ll protect against corrosion, staining and etching.

 - Shock and chlorinate the water to kill any bacteria that might linger during the winter.
 Add a winterizing algaecide, available at most pool supply centres, to kill existing algae and prevent more.

 - Backwash the filter, following manufacturer’s directions, to clean it out.